rt265/LazyIDA/README.md

 > - Dump feature: Can be replaced with IDA's built-in `Shift-E`
 > - Format string vulnerability scan: Since Hex-Rays decompiler now supports most common architectures, this feature should be reimplemented using Hex-Rays API for better results
 >
 > But it and its fork do have some QoL functions that I want.
-So I try to merge functions ;)
+So I try to merge them ;)

 ## Installation